peko-hr/ns3.30/src/nearest/doc/aodv.rst

 elements generally concern cooperation of different OSI model layers.
 The model uses the following heuristics:

-* This SAMPLE implementation can detect the presence of unidirectional links and avoid them if necessary.
+* This NEAREST implementation can detect the presence of unidirectional links and avoid them if necessary.
 If the node the model receives an RREQ for is a neighbor, the cause may be a unidirectional link.
-  This heuristic is taken from SAMPLE-UU implementation and can be disabled.
+  This heuristic is taken from NEAREST-UU implementation and can be disabled.
 * Protocol operation strongly depends on broken link detection mechanism.
   The model implements two such heuristics.
 First, this implementation support HELLO messages.
 However HELLO messages are not a good way to